 I've damaged my optic can I replace it myself?

 No, you are not able to replace the optics without returning it to Renishaw.
-The optics need to be placed into the device so that they are perfectly parallel to the base of the XR20-W to guarantee the accuracy of the device.
+The optics need to be placed into the device so that they are perfectly parallel to the base of the XR20 rotary axis calibrator to guarantee the accuracy.

-If the optics have been damaged on XR20-W then there is also a high chance that the housing and/or workings that surround the optics have also been damaged.
-Therefore to ensure the accuracy of the device they must be returned to Renishaw for a full diagnosis, maintenance and recalibration.
+If the optics have been damaged on the XR20 there is also a high chance that the housing and/or workings that surround the optics have also been damaged.
+Therefore, to ensure the accuracy of the device it must be returned to Renishaw for a full diagnosis, maintenance and recalibration.

-Does the XR20-W need to have periodic recalibration?
+Does the XR20 rotary axis calibrator need to have periodic recalibration?

 Yes.
 The recommended time between recalibrations is 36 months for items when used in a 'normal' environment.
 More frequent calibration is advised for units used in extreme environmental conditions, or where damage is suspected.
 The requirements of your quality assurance programme or national/local regulations may also dictate more frequent recalibration.

-During storage, transportation and use, XR20-W units should not be subjected to excessive shock, vibration or extremes of temperature, pressure or moisture, as any of these factors could invalidate calibration.
+During storage, transportation and use, the XR20 should not be subjected to excessive shock, vibration or extremes of temperature, pressure or moisture, as any of these factors could invalidate calibration.

 Can I purchase the battery locally?
 What is the reference number?